-The Code of Practice on Local Authority Accounting (the Code) is based on International Financial Reporting Standards (IFRS), and has been developed by the CIPFA/LASAAC Code Board under the oversight of the Financial Reporting Advisory Board.
+The Code of Practice is based on International Financial Reporting Standards (IFRSs) and has been developed by the CIPFA/LASAAC Code Board under the oversight of the Financial Reporting Advisory Board.
 The Code is based on approved accounting standards issued by the International Accounting Standards Board and interpretations of the International Financial Reporting Interpretations Committee, except where these are inconsistent with specific statutory requirements.
 The Code also draws on approved accounting standards issued by the International Public Sector Accounting Standards Board and the UK Accounting Standards Board where these provide additional guidance.

-The Code has been prepared on the basis of accounting standards and interpretations in effect for accounting periods commencing on or before 1 January 2023 and applies for accounting periods commencing on or after 1 April 2023.
-The key accounting changes principally introduced by the Code in 2023/24 are:
+The Code has been prepared on the basis of accounting standards and interpretations in effect for accounting periods commencing on or before 1 January 2024 and applies for accounting periods commencing on or after 1 April 2024.
+The key accounting changes principally introduced by the Code in 2024/25 are: